acl2025-srw/acl2025-srw.github.io/schedule.md

 **Location:** Hall 4/5 & Zoom (GatherTown)

 This is the final session of the workshop, also featuring **in-person** and **virtual poster presentations**.

+[UPDATE:] During the virtual sessions, you will be required to present your paper using a poster or a set of slides in a 4-minute talk, followed by a 2-minute Q&A session.

 ---